TwistyGolf/blogdown/README.md

 ### Running Blogdown

-First you need to clone the repository to a location of you choice.
+First you need to clone the repository to a location of your choice.
 Make sure you have node installed.

 Then run `npm install` to get all of the dependencies